aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 An **internet gateway** is a component that enables communication between resources in your VPC and the internet, allowing EC2 instances within a VPC to send stateful ingress and egress traffic to the internet.

-To enable an internet gateway for your VPC, you should attach it to a specific subnet, making that subnet public, and then you will be granted a public IP address and the route table will become an edge router for your VPC, taking on the public IP address and making it the default gateway.
+To enable an internet gateway for your VPC, you should attach it to a specific subnet, which makes that subnet a **public subnet**, and then you will be granted a public IP address and the route table will become an edge router for your VPC, taking on the public IP address and making it the default gateway.

 Here are general rules of subnets:

 - **a way to have private subnets send egress traffic to the internet**: To allow instances within a private subnet to perform egress traffic to make internet traffic (but not allow ingress traffic), you can add a **NAT gateway** so that instances within a private subnet can still make egress internet traffic.
-- **all devices within the same VPC can communicate with each other**: Even if devices are in different subnets, they can all communicate with each other if they are in the same VPC, but they have to go through two layers of defense: 1) the route table and 2) the NACL for the subnet
+- **all devices within the same VPC can communicate with each other**: Even if devices are in different subnets, they can all communicate with each other if they are in the same VPC, but they have to go through two layers of defense:
+	1. the route table
+	2. the NACL for the subnet

 Each subnet will be placed in an availability zone, and you can create multiple subnets and thus have them be assigned to multiple availability zones, ensuring high availability for your instances.